While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 Ethanol and Propylene Glycol Blend

 I like this solution as it works effectively for both automobiles and RVs.
-But, its properties do not alter much and offer similar drawbacks to green life as other RV antifreeze mentioned earlier.
+However, its properties do not alter much and offer similar drawbacks to green life as other RV antifreeze mentioned earlier.

 The toxicity level decreases for humans but remains the same for grass due to the presence of alcohol-based ethanol.

-Certain RV antifreeze brands are claiming to offer non-toxic variations; however, I consider such claims to be bogus.
-This is because; the inclusion of ethanol eliminates the product from among the appropriate ones to be used near grass or turf.
+Certain RV antifreeze brands claim to offer non-toxic variations; however, I consider such claims bogus.
+This is because including ethanol eliminates the product from the appropriate ones to use near grass or turf.

 Propylene Glycol